Company: Indiana University

 Working Conditions / Demands

-This role requires the ability to effectively communicate and to
+This role requires the ability to remain in a stationary position,

 Career Level: Career